Low-Rank Sparse Attention (Lorsa)

 int |

-Scaling factor for rotary embeddings | 1 |
+Scaling factor of the head dimension for rotary embeddings | 1 |

-NTK-Aware RoPE (for Llama 3.1 and 3.2 herd models)
+NTK-Aware RoPE (only for Llama 3.1 and 3.2 herd models)

 | Parameter | Type | Description | Default |